bbkr/UpRooted/README.md

 ### UpRooted::Reader

 `UpRooted::Reader` transforms `UpRooted::Tree` to series of queries allowing to extract data that belong to given row in root `UpRooted::Table`.
-This is always database specific.
+This is always database engine specific.

 Available variants: